learn-co-curriculum/phase-0-pac-3-intro/README.md

 scary alter ego, and a scary clown can be _abstracted_ into the name "horror novels (by Stephen King)."

-Abstraction is a perfectly natural part of learning to converse.
+Abstraction is a natural part of learning to converse.
 When you're first learning to communicate, you don't know enough to start talking about abstractions.
-But as you learn about opposites, how things are similar (and how, perhaps one thing is dissimilar) you grow  in your ability to _abstract_.
+But as you learn about opposites, how things are similar (and how perhaps one thing is dissimilar) you grow in your ability to _abstract_.

-In fact the thing that makes most higher learning "higher" learning is that the discussion, work, and discovery is focused on working primarily with abstractions over specifics (e.g. mathematics, physics, chemistry).
+In fact, the thing that makes most higher learning "higher" learning is that the discussion, work, and discovery is focused on working primarily with abstractions over specifics (e.g. mathematics, physics, chemistry).